getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

    coercible names; transpiler emits the natural lowering and fails honestly at runtime on shape mismatch.

-   Computed-key stringification footgun (audit #10): a `%expr` whose value is a Record/Tuple stringifies via JS `.toString()` to a stable-but-meaningless key.
+   Computed-key stringification footgun: a `%expr` whose value is a Record/Tuple stringifies via JS `.toString()` to a stable-but-meaningless key.
 Inherited from ExplicitPropDef — fix is at the runtime layer (structural-equality Map dispatch), not at the grammar layer. *)
 <AnglePropertyList>  := AnglePickEntry (_ Comma _ AnglePickEntry)* (_ Comma)?;